 - Any information collected for evaluation, assessment, and/or curriculum evaluation, including distance education offerings, will be reviewed by the course instructors and Deans to ensure this data

 An amendment to FERPA was made as part of the USA Patriot Act of 2001 that allows Tusculum University officials to provide, without consent or knowledge of a student or parent, personally identifiable information from a student’s education record in response to the U.S. Attorney General or his designee in response to an ex parte order in connection with the investigation or prosecution of terrorism crimes.

 Students can authorize access for their parent(s) to their education records and allow oral and written communication with college personnel by completing the Federal Family Education Rights and Privacy Act and Tennessee Student Information in Higher Education Act Release of Information Request/Authorization form.
 Students have the opportunity to complete this form as they register for their course work during Advance Registration Days or can complete the form in the Registrar's Office.
 If the form is not completed in the presence of a school official, then the form must be notarized.

 FACULTY AND STAFF INFORMATION

-All faculty and staff members as well as student workers who have access to student records must complete documentation that they have read the Tusculum College FERPA Policy or have completed the Tusculum College FERPA tutorial.
+All faculty and staff members as well as student workers who have access to student records must complete documentation that they have read the Tusculum University FERPA Policy or have completed the Tusculum University FERPA tutorial.

-Tusculum College employees are directed to forward all calls and inquiries about student directory information to the Registrar's Office at 423-636-7300 ext.
+Tusculum University employees are directed to forward all calls and inquiries about student directory information to the Registrar's Office at 423-636-7300 ext.
 5311.